beancount/docs/docs/21_sharing_expenses_with_beancount.md

     2015-02-01 open Assets:Cash:Caroline
       description: "Cash for the trip held by Caroline"

-#### <a id="note-however-that-despite-their-individual-names-those-accounts-are-considered-as-part-of-the-project.-it-was-just-convenient-to-separately-track-balances-for-the-cash-we-each-held-during-the-trip."></a>Note however that despite their individual names, those accounts are considered as part of the project.
+#### Note however that despite their individual names, those accounts are considered as part of the project.
 It was just convenient to separately track balances for the cash we each held during the trip.

-#### <a id="expenses-accounts"></a>Expenses Accounts
+#### Expenses Accounts

 We will define various accounts to book our Expenses to.
 For example, “Expenses:Flights” will contains our costs associated with flight travel.
 For convenience, and because there are many types of expenses in this file, we chose to leverage the “auto-accounts” plugin and let Beancount automatically open these accounts: